-Biologists use DNA-microarrays to measure the gene expression levels of biological samples, where different samples may correspond to different experimental conditions, different states of a tissue (e.g., diseased vs healthy), different individuals, etc. Users analyze such data to understand how expression levels differ in different conditions, which can help determine which genes are involved in some disease, suggest biomarkers of a specific disease, propose targets for drug intervention, and enable the use of microarrays as a screening tool (McLachlan et al., 2004).
+Biologists use DNA-microarrays to measure the gene expression levels of biological samples, where different samples may correspond to different experimental conditions, different states of a tissue (e.g., diseased vs healthy), different individuals, etc. Users analyze such data to understand how expression levels differ in different conditions, which can help determine which genes are involved in some disease, suggest biomarkers of a specific disease, propose targets for drug intervention, and enable the use of microarrays as a screening tool.
+Such results also have very important applications in pharmaceutical and clinical research (McLachlan et al., 2004).

-This paper focuses on classification: e.g., given a patient's microarray gene expression data, predict how that patient will respond to a certain type of treatment.
-One challenge in learning such a classifier is the dimensions of the training data: there are typically very few samples with too many features, often less than a hundred samples versus more than 50,000 genes.
+This paper focuses on classification: e.g., given a patient's microarray gene expression data, predict whether that patient has cancer or not, or whether that patient will respond to a certain type of treatment or not?
+Learning such a classifier is challenging for several reasons, including the dimsion of the training data: there are typically very few samples with too many features, often less than a hundred samples versus more than 50,000 genes.

 One approach around this involves reducing the dimensionality of the data, using perhaps LDA (Somorjai et al., 2003) or SVD (Kluger et al., 2003).
 We use an alternative, novel way to reduce the dimensionality, based on first finding the "biclusters" within the data.
-Notice this differs from traditional clustering methods, such as hierarchical or K-means approaches, that seek various sets of genes that are similar over all samples (or perhaps sets of samples that are similar over all genes).
-By contrast, a bicluster is a specified subset of genes that are similar for a specified subset of samples.
+Notice this differs from traditional clustering methods, such as hierarchical and K-means approaches, that seek various sets of genes that are similar over all samples (or perhaps sets of samples that are similar over all genes).
+By contrast, a bicluster is a specified subset of genes that are similar for a specified subset of samples; see Figure 1.